Chapter 4101:1-12 Interior environment

 1203.1 General.
 Buildings shall be provided with natural ventilation in accordance with Section 1203.4, or mechanical ventilation in accordance with the mechanical code.

 1203.2.1 Openings into attic.
 Exterior openings into the attic space of any building intended for human occupancy shall be protected to prevent the entry of birds, squirrels, rodents, snakes and other similar creatures.
-Openings for ventilation having a least dimension of 1/16 inch ( 1.6 mm) minimum and 1/4 inch ( 6.4 mm) maximum shall be permitted.
-Openings for ventilation having a least dimension larger than 1/4 inch ( 6.4 mm) shall be provided with corrosion-resistant wire cloth screening, hardware cloth, perforated vinyl or similar material with openings having a least dimension of 1/16 inch ( 1.6 mm) minimum and 1/4 inch ( 6.4 mm) maximum.
+Openings for ventilation having a least dimension of not less than 1/16 inch ( 1.6 mm) and not more than ¼ inch ( 6.4 mm) shall be permitted.
+Openings for ventilation having a least dimension larger than 1/4 inch ( 6.4 mm) shall be provided with corrosion-resistant wire cloth screening, hardware cloth, perforated vinyl or similar material with openings having a least dimension of not less than 1/16 inch ( 1.6 mm) and not more than ¼ inch ( 6.4 mm).
 Where combustion air is obtained from an attic area, it shall be in accordance with Chapter 7 of the mechanical code.

 1203.3 Under-floor ventilation.
 The space between the bottom of the floor joists and the earth under any building except spaces occupied by basements or cellars shall be provided with ventilation openings through foundation walls or exterior walls.
 Such openings shall be placed so as to provide cross ventilation of the under-floor space.

-1203.3.1 Openings for under-floor ventilation.
-The minimum net area of ventilation openings shall not be less than 1 square foot for each 150 square feet ( 0.67 m2 for each 100 m2) of crawl-space area.
-Ventilation openings shall be covered for their height and width with any of the following materials, provided that the least dimension of the covering shall not exceed 1/4 inch (6 mm):
+1203.4.1 Openings for under-floor ventilation.
+The net area of ventilation openings shall be not less than 1 square foot for each 150 square feet ( 0.67 m2 for each 100 m2) of crawl-space area.
+Ventilation openings shall be covered for their height and width with any of the following materials, provided that the least dimension of the covering shall be not greater than ¼ inch ( 6.4 mm):

 1203.4 Natural ventilation.
 Natural ventilation of an occupied space shall be through windows, doors, louvers or other openings to the outdoors.
 The operating mechanism for such openings shall be provided with ready access so that the openings are readily controllable by the building occupants.

-1203.4.1 Ventilation area required.
-The minimum openable area to the outdoors shall be 4 percent of the floor area being ventilated.
+1203.5.1 Ventilation area required.
+The openable area of the openings to the outdoors shall be not less than 4 percent of the floor area being ventilated.

-1203.4.
-1.1 Adjoining spaces.
+1126.96.36.199 Adjoining spaces.
 Where rooms and spaces without openings to the outdoors are ventilated through an adjoining room, the opening to the adjoining room shall be unobstructed and shall have an area of not less than 8 percent of the floor area of the interior room or space, but not less than 25 square feet ( 2.3 m2).
-The minimum openable area to the outdoors shall be based on the total floor area being ventilated.
+The openable area of the openings to the outdoors shall be based on the total floor area being ventilated.

-Exception: Exterior openings required for ventilation shall be permitted to open into a thermally isolated sunroom addition or patio cover provided that the openable area between the sunroom addition or patio cover and the interior room shall have an area of not less than 8 percent of the floor area of the interior room or space, but not less than 20 square feet ( 1.86 m2).
-The minimum openable area to the outdoors shall be based on the total floor area being ventilated.
+Exception: Exterior openings required for ventilation shall be permitted to open into a sunroom with thermal isolation or a patio cover provided that the openable area between the sunroom addition or patio cover and the interior room shall have an area of not less than 8 percent of the floor area of the interior room or space, but not less than 20 square feet ( 1.86 m2).
+The openable area of the openings to the outdoors shall be based on the total floor area being ventilated.

 1204.1 Equipment and systems.
-Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of 68°F (20°C) at a point 3 feet (914 mm) above the floor on the design heating day.
+Interior spaces intended for human occupancy shall be provided with active or passive space heating systems capable of maintaining an indoor temperature of not less than 68°F (20°C) at a point 3 feet (914 mm) above the floor on the design heating day.

 1205.1 General.
 Every space intended for human occupancy shall be provided with natural light by means of exterior glazed openings in accordance with Section 1205.2 or shall be provided with artificial light in accordance with Section 1205.3.
 Exterior glazed openings shall open directly onto a public way or onto a yard or court in accordance with Section 1206.